North Shields: Library

 The town's main library is in Northumberland Square.
 It originally included a lecture hall, which was expected to be used for musical performances too.
-Construction began in 1973, and the building is mounted on rubber springs to minimize noise and vibration from the Metro tunnel underneath.
+Construction began in 1973, and the building is mounted on rubber springs to minimise noise and vibration from the Metro tunnel underneath.
 It was the first building to use PTFE to reduce weight drag on horizontal restraints.
 The library was refurbished in 2013, with the lecture hall redeveloped for additional book storage and computer workstation capacity.

 Governance

+North Shields was formerly a township in the parish of Tynemouth, in 1866 North Shields became a separate civil parish, on 1 April 1908 the parish was abolished and merged with Tynemouth.
+In 1901 the parish had a population of 5737.

-Since April 1974, North Shields has been part of the Metropolitan Borough of North Tyneside, formerly having been part of the County Borough of Tynemouth, which was based at Tynemouth Town Hall, in Howard Street, North Shields.
+Since April 1974, North Shields has been part of the metropolitan borough of North Tyneside, formerly having been part of the County Borough of Tynemouth, which was based at Tynemouth Town Hall, in Howard Street, North Shields.
 Parts of the town are within the Tynemouth and North Tyneside parliamentary constituencies.

 North Shields County Court and North Tyneside Magistrates' Court are also in the town.
 The county court houses the Employment Tribunals Office.